Randommood/Speaking/README.md

 ## About Me
-Ines Sombra is a Distributed Systems Engineer at @Fastly, where she spends her time helping the Web go faster.
+Ines Sombra is a Distributed Systems Engineer at [Fastly](https://www.fastly.com/), where she spends her time helping the Web go faster.
 Ines holds an M.S. in Computology with an emphasis on Cheesy 80’s Rock Ballads.
 She has a fondness for steak, fernet, and a pug named Gordo.
 In a previous life she was a Data Engineer.
 Follow Ines [@randommood](https://twitter.com/randommood)

 ## Recent & Upcoming Speaking Appearances